 Coastal Management Program:

-Nambucca Shire Coastline and Estuaries
+Nambucca Coastline and Estuaries

-Hydrosphere Consulting has been engaged by Nambucca Shire Council (NSC) to prepare a Coastal Management Program (CMP) for the Nambucca Shire coastline and estuaries.
+Hydrosphere Consulting has been engaged by Nambucca Valley Council (NVC) to prepare a Coastal Management Program (CMP) for the Nambucca coastline and estuaries.
 The study area for the CMP includes approximately 25km of coastline from Oyster Creek to Scotts Head (including Little Beach) and the tidal sections of Deep Creek, Swimming Creek, Nambucca River and Warrell Creek.
 The goal of the CMP is to provide the long-term strategy and management actions for these areas, balancing priorities for environmental, cultural, recreational and commercial values, along with adaptation to emerging issues such as sea level rise and a changing population.